Life for Sale: Translation

 Publishers Weekly gave the novel a positive review, writing, "Mishima's pungent insights into the challenges of postwar Japanese life are threaded brilliantly throughout", although "The novel handles its female characters poorly, using them in a disposable way that feels dated."

 David Barnett, writing for The Independent, called the novel "funny and horrific and curious and thoroughly entertaining and should win Mishima a new generation of fans".

 James Smart wrote in The Guardian: "It may be only a footnote in his career, but this surreal tale offers a trenchant critique of a city that has misplaced its soul."

 Writing for the Evening Standard, Ian Thomson gave the novel a rave review, calling it "a sexy, camp delight.
 Beneath the hard- boiled dialogue and the gangster high jinks is a familiar indictment of consumerist Japan and a romantic yearning for the past."

 In the New Statesman, philosopher John Gray wrote that "Life for Sale is not a great work of fiction, but it succeeds in capturing vividly the bathos of the self-pitying modern nihilist."

 Andrew Taylor, writing for The Spectator, praised the novel: "This existential crime novel has an arresting premise and Mishima plays it for all it's worth."

 Television adaptation

 The novel was adapted as a 10-episode BS TV Tokyo television drama in 2018, starring Aoi Nakamura as Hanio Yamada.

 Censorship

-In August 2025, the Lukashenko regime added the book to the List of printed publications containing information messages and materials, the distribution of which could harm the national interests of Belarus.
+In August 2025, Belarus's Ministry of Information added the novel to its list of books that "may harm national interests" and whose distribution is consequently prohibited in the country.